chriskrycho/v5.chriskrycho.com/site/journal/2023/Not Loving a Lens.md

 —I now feel kind of the opposite.
 Even looking at the images in the post where I said that, I feel about them as I do now about *all* the photos from this lens.
 They are: *fine*.

 It is not that this is a bad lens.
 I think *all the time* about switching up to [the corresponding 50mm lens][50mm].
 The contrast is stark: I *never* think “I should really save up so I can upgrade to the 𝑓/1.4 <abbr title="G Master">GM</abbr> version of this” for the 35mm and 85mm lenses.
 Would I happily accept if someone gave me gifts of the same?
 Sure!
 I would love the extra stop, and even more I would love the clicked aperture ring on the lens itself.
 But with both of those lenses, I actually *would* think a bit about the tradeoff of the extra size and weight, whereas with the 50mm <abbr title="G Master">GM</abbr>, I would switch in an instant.
 Never mind that it is over 80% heavier, an inch longer, and half an inch larger in diameter.
-(These are the same tradeoffs I called out in that first post, but I now think about them exactly the opposite as I did then.)
+(These are the same tradeoffs I called out in that first post, but I now think about them exactly the opposite as I did then.
+The tradeoff is more favorable now, though, because Sony has since released the 50mm 𝑓/1.4 <abbr title="G Master">GM</abbr>; when I wrote that post they had only [the much larger and heavier 𝑓/1.2 <abbr title="G Master">GM</abbr>][50mm-1.2].)
 Because it is less a function of what the 50mm <abbr title="G Master">GM</abbr> offers than what the 55mm Zeiss *misses*.

 Those misses are subtle, small things that are hard to point to concrete examples of, but which net out to the difference between a lens that is *really good* and one that is merely *fine*.
 Pixel peeping will show you the significantly worse fringing I identified after my first week of use with the lens, and you can definitely analyze your way to the difference in the bokeh.
 The color weakness is harder to describe.
 But it is really the combination of all of them that makes this a lesser lens.
 Not a bad one.
 But the only one in my collection I am planning to replace.